junxit/us-congress-bills-117/bill.md

 >       - **(i)** any findings of the program established, or expanded, by the entity through the grant; and
 >       - **(ii)** if applicable, the manner in which the entity has incorporated such findings in the violence intervention or violence prevention program conducted by such entity.
 >     - **(B)** *Option for joint report* To the extent feasible and appropriate, an entity that receives a grant under subsection (a)(1) may elect to coordinate with one or more other entities that have received such a grant to submit a joint report that meets the requirements of subparagraph (A).
->   - **(2)** *Report to Congress* Not later than six years after the date of enactment of the Bipartisan Solution to Cyclical Violence Act of 2021, the Secretary shall submit to Congress a report—
+>   - **(2)** *Report to Congress* Not later than 6 years after the date of enactment of the Bipartisan Solution to Cyclical Violence Act of 2021, the Secretary shall submit to Congress a report—
 >     - **(A)** on any findings resulting from reports submitted to the Secretary under paragraph (1);
 >     - **(B)** on best practices developed by the Secretary under subsection (e); and
 >     - **(C)** with recommendations for legislative action relating to intentional violent trauma prevention that the Secretary determines appropriate.
-> - **(e)** *Best practices* Not later than six years after the date of enactment of the Bipartisan Solution to Cyclical Violence Act of 2021, the Secretary shall—
+> - **(e)** *Best practices* Not later than 6 years after the date of enactment of the Bipartisan Solution to Cyclical Violence Act of 2021, the Secretary shall—
 >   - **(1)** develop, and post on a public website of the Department of Health and Human Services, best practices for intentional violent trauma prevention, based on any findings reported to the Secretary under subsection (d)(1); and
 >   - **(2)** disseminate such best practices to stakeholders, as determined appropriate by the Secretary.
-> - **(f)** *Authorization of appropriations* To carry out this section, there is authorized to be appropriated $10,000,000 for the period of fiscal years 2021 through 2024.
+> - **(f)** *Authorization of appropriations* To carry out this section, there is authorized to be appropriated $10,000,000 for the period of fiscal years 2022 through 2025.